Key Takeaways

 Fixed Interest Rate

 When a loan has a fixed interest rate, the interest rate will remain the same throughout the loan term.
-This means that your cost of borrowing will remain constant even with market fluctuations.
+This means that your borrowing cost will remain constant even with economic and financial market fluctuations that may send interest rates on the same kind of loan up or down at any given time.
 When you take out an installment loan such as a student loan, car loan, mortgage, or personal loan, you'll have standardized monthly payments with a fixed rate.

-For homeowners, opting for a fixed-rate mortgage allows them to budget for their monthly payments.
-It's an attractive option for many because it protects them against the possibility of rising interest rates and increased mortgage debt.
+For homeowners, opting for a fixed-rate mortgage loan allows them to budget for their monthly payments over the long term.
+It's an attractive option for many because it protects them against the possibility of rising interest rates and the increased mortgage payments that come along with them.

 Variable Interest Rate

-variable interest rate adjusts over the loan term in response to market fluctuations.
+A variable interest rate adjusts over the loan term in response to interest rate fluctuations.
 Many consumer loans with a fixed interest rate are also available with a variable interest rate, such as mortgages and student loans.
 Personal loans and auto loans are typically available with fixed rates, though some lenders may offer an option for variable rates.

-Learning how to calculate a loan interest rate allows you to compare it with interest-based structures, including the following:
+Learning how to calculate a loan interest rate allows you to compare it with other interest-based loan products, including the following:

 Annual Interest Rate